georglind/konvert/README.md

 lb = line.to(Bipolar)
 ```

 It can also be lifted up to its 3D description, ```l3 = line.to(Cartesian3D)```.
-The conversion graph can automatically chains conversions, so in fact, any point in the plane can be hoisted up to any point in three-dimensional space.
+The conversion graph can automatically chain conversions, so in fact, any point in the plane can be hoisted up to any point in three-dimensional space.
 That means, that points in e.g. polar coordinates, can be hoisted up to ```Cartesian3D```.

 ```python
 p0 = Polar(theta=30 * degrees, r=1.5).to(Cartesian3D)
 ```

-Points in 3D can be represented using ``Cartesian3D``, ``Cylindrical``, and ``Spherical``.
+Points in 3D can be represented using the coordinate representations ``Cartesian3D``, ``Cylindrical``, and ``Spherical``.
 All Cartesian types have some helper methods for easily manipulating points.

 ```python
 p0 = Cartesian3D(1, 1, 1)